 Texas Personal Income Tax Laws: Related Resources

-While there are no personal income taxes in Texas, you still are required to pay sales tax, property taxes, and other forms of taxation.
+While there are no personal income taxes in Texas, you still are subject to sales tax, property taxes, and other forms of taxes.
 Of course, you're also still required to pay federal income taxes each year.
-If you have any legal questions about your tax obligations, you might consider having a local attorney review your situation for free.
+If you have any legal questions about your tax obligations, you may want to consider discussing them with an experienced tax attorney in Texas.

 Contact a qualified attorney.